Find providers

 What Are Common Causes of Emotional Dysregulation?

 There are a few reasons someone may develop emotional dysregulation, many of which have to do with a lack of foundational emotional regulation skills.
 Some people may struggle to regulate their emotions due to childhood trauma or neglect.
-Their current emotional responses often serve as either a defense mechanism or a misguided expression of emotions they had to suppress as a child.

 Traumatic brain injury can significantly affect emotional dysregulation, as damage to the amygdala or cerebral cortex can make it difficult for them to work as intended.
 Whether the brain injury was caused by one incident or a series of head injuries, damaging the sources of emotional regulation can make emotional dysregulation a part of everyday life.